bugraker/echelon-html/README.md

                       spec).

  *ech   - Echelon override.
 Overrides the sidc.
 If not a valid echelon, the the first eight(8) characters are
          shown (not mil spec).
+Note: Echelon "N" is only valid for MIL_STD_2525C.

+            - =>  NULL
+            A => TEAM/CREW
+            B => SQUAD
+            C => SECTION
+            D => PLATOON/DETACHMENT
+            E => COMPANY/BATTERY/TROOP
+            F => BATTALION/SQUADRON
+            G => REGIMENT/GROUP
+            H => BRIGADE
+            I => DIVISION
+            J => CORPS/MEF
+            K => ARMY
+            L => ARMY/GROUP/FRONT
+            M => REGION
+            N => COMMAND

+ *ident - Override the affiliation (identity).
+This affects if the solid frame is modified.  an "assumed/suspect" affiliation (A or S) will;
+            1) for MiL-STD-2525B a "Question Mark" indicator is added to the upper right of the Symbol border,
+            2) for MIL-STD-2525C the solid border is replaced by a dached border

+            A => ASSUMED FRIEND
+            F => FRIEND
+            H => HOSTILE
+            N => NEUTRAL
+            P => PENDING
+            S => SUSPECT
+            U => UNKNOWN

  *size  - Size override.
-Overrides the default overall size of 100.
+Overrides the default overall size of 100px.

  *set   - Overrides the default MIL-STD-2525C set.
-Last character: b = MIL-STD-2525B, c = MIL-STD-2525C.
+Entry last character: "b" = MIL-STD-2525B, "c" = MIL-STD-2525C.

  *image - Overrides the default crystal blue image.
-Image will be resized to fit the MIL-STD-2525 frame.
+Image will be re-sized to fit the MIL-STD-2525 frame.
+Not mil spec.

- *note  - Adds 18 character under the frame (not mil spec).
+ *note  - Adds 18 characters under the frame (not mil spec).

 Example:  http://<echelon URL>?sidc=sagp-------NPA-&ech=m&size=300&image=https://www.gecop.mil/images/flags/pa.png